Niobia Bryant is the national bestselling and award-winning author of more than forty “Sexy, Funny & Oh So Real” novels.

 In 2015, she re-released her out of print romance novels via her own e-book publishing company, Infinite Ink Presents…, with the first release being a Special 15th Anniversary E-book Edition of Admission of Love.
 Although Niobia will continue to have her books released by major publishers, the success of the e-book reissues have since led to her deciding to release a few new books independently.

-Her bestselling book, Message from a Mistress, was adapted to film and broadcasted on Centric–now know as BETHer.
+Her bestselling book, Message from a Mistress, was adapted to film and broadcasted on Centric (the cable channel now known as BETHer).

 On her writing career, she states, “I am a writer, born and bred.
 I can’t even fathom what else I would do besides creating stories and telling tales.
 When it comes to my writing I dabble in many genres, my ideas are unlimited, and the ink in my pen is infinite.”